Deputies need help identifying men in Tucson theft case

 The Pima County Sheriff's Department is asking for the public's help in identifying two men involved in a theft at a Tucson Circle K store in May.

-The incident occurred about 4:00 a.m.
-May 15 at the convenience store at 4990 N Oracle Rd., just north of the Tucson Mall.
+The incident occurred about 4 a.m.
+May 15 at the convenience store at 4990 N. Oracle Road, just north of the Tucson Mall.

-In it, two men went behind the store counter and made off with about $1,000 worth of merchandise, the release said.
+Two men went behind the store counter and made off with about $1,000 worth of merchandise, the sheriff's office said.

 Law enforcement officials are asking anyone with information to call 911 or 88-CRIME, the anonymous tips line.